 Find more information on the BEd program in the Undergraduate Academic Calendar & Catalog or call (204) 474-9004, or toll free in Manitoba: 1-800-432-1960.

 Early Years (Kindergarten – Grade 4)

-Senior Year teachers help their students establish their learning goals and vision for the future, while sharing the passion of their subject areas.
-Senior Years teachers play a major role in preparing their students for vocational training or post-secondary education opportunities.
+Senior-years teachers help their students establish their learning goals and vision for the future, while sharing the passion of their subject areas.
+Senior-years teachers play a major role in preparing their students for vocational training or post-secondary education opportunities.

-A Bachelor of Education makes it possible for you to teach in any K-12 grade classroom in Manitoba and in classrooms around the world.
-However, by studying to become a teacher you will gain a foundation from which you can build a meaningful and worthwhile career in the field of education that can go beyond the classroom experience, and into non-teaching positions.
+Earning a Bachelor of Education degree makes it possible for you to teach in any K-12 grade classroom in Manitoba, as well as in classrooms around the world.
+And, by studying to become a teacher, you will also gain a foundation from which you can build a meaningful and worthwhile career in the field of education that can go beyond the classroom experience, and into non-teaching positions.

 Discover and develop transferable skills by training to become a teacher.

 Careers available in Education include: